Laplacian coflow on the 7-dimensional Heisenberg group: Explicit solutions for the modified Laplacian coflow

 \begin{theorem} The solution of the modified Laplacian coflow \eqref{modifiedcoflow} with initial coclosed $\Gtwo$-structure $\varphi_2$ is defined on a bounded interval, and it is given by

 where the functions $y=y(t)$ and $z=z(t)$ satisfy

 \end{theorem}

-\begin{proof} By Cauchy's Theorem, there exist a maximal open interval $I$, containing 0, and two smooth functions $y, z: I \rightarrow (0, + \infty)$, which are the unique solution of \eqref{ode3}.
+\begin{proof} By the Picard–Lindel\"of Theorem, there exists a maximal open interval $I$, containing 0, and two smooth functions $y, z: I \rightarrow (0, + \infty)$, which are the unique solution of \eqref{ode3}.
 We first prove that \eqref{sol_grig_3} is the solution of the coflow \eqref{modifiedcoflow} for $\varphi_2$.
 As in the proof of Theorem \ref{th5.2}, for each $t\in I$, we consider the basis $\{f^1(t),\dots,f^7(t)\}$ of left invariant 1-forms on $H$ defined by

 where the functions $y=y(t)$ and $z=z(t)$ satisfy now \eqref{ode3}.
 Then, $f^i(0)=e^i$, for $i\in\{1,\cdots,7\},$ and the structure equations of $H$, with respect to the basis $\{f^1(t),\dots,f^7(t)\}$, are